Army rebounds to upend Texas-San Antonio, 31-13

 The Black Knights’ triple-option offense continued to confound after nearly upsetting then seventh-ranked Michigan on Sept.
 7 before falling 24-21 in double overtime in Ann Arbor, Mich.

+“I’m glad they forgot about it right away,” Army coach Jeff Monkey said.
+“I didn’t forget about that; I don’t know if I’ll ever forget about that.
+So, good for them.
+Losses like that are going to linger.
+They’re hard, they are hard to overcome.
+When you’ve got the No. 7 team beat in their stadium it’s going to linger and it’s hard to come back from.”

+Monken admitted he was worried about a letdown, but he shouldn’t have.

-Army coach Jeff Monken made a last-minute switch at quarterback against UTSA, starting Jabari Laws in place of Kevin Hokins Jr. The Black Knights had their most prolific output of the season.
+Aiding Army’s recovery was a late switch at quarterback against UTSA.
+Jabari Laws started in place of an injured Kevin Hokins Jr. and the Black Knights responded with their most prolific output of the season.

 Army (2-1) generated season-highs in total yards with 358 and rushing yards with 340 against UTSA (1-2).

+“We knew what to expect from this team, but it’s very hard to emulate that,” Roadrunners coach Frank Wilson said of the Black Knights’ triple-option offense.
+“So, even when we practiced it, it probably was not at the speed that it was today.”

-The Black Knights scored 53 seconds into the game, driving 75 yards on three plays capped by Kell Walker’s 26-yard rushing touchdown.
+Laws first career snap resulted in a 35-yard run.
+The Black Knights would score 53 seconds into the game, driving 75 yards on three plays capped by Kell Walker’s 26-yard rushing touchdown.

+“It was definitely awesome,” Laws said.
+“All my teammates, they rallied behind me and I really appreciate them.
+I really couldn’t have done it without them.”

 Walker added a second rushing touchdown and Laws and Connor Slomka each added one to propel Army.